 Ginger garlic paste recipe – Ginger garlic paste is one of the most basic essentials of Indian cooking.
 Apart from imparting a good aroma to the foods it also aids in digestion and tenderizes the meats.
 Traditionally most homes would make it fresh and use up the same day.

 In the past I would make the paste good enough for 1 to 2 weeks & store it.
-In the recent years I prefer to make it fresh since the flavor of the freshly made ginger garlic paste is much superior to the stored one.
+But in the recent years I prefer to make it fresh since the flavor of the freshly made ginger garlic paste is much superior to the stored one.

 Since I had lot of readers requests thought of making this post on how to make ginger garlic paste and store it.

-Preservative used to make ginger garlic paste: Oil, turmeric and vinegar are the 3 ingredients which act as natural preservatives.
+Preservative used: Oil, turmeric and salt are the 3 ingredients which act as natural preservatives.
 But I feel oil is good enough which also enhances the aroma of the ground paste.

 Ratio of ginger & garlic: If the ginger used is hybrid then I use them in equal quantities.
 The non-hybrid variety of ginger has a very stronger aroma and taste.
 When used in equal quantities, the paste may lend a bitter taste.
 So I use 2 portions of garlic for 1 portion of ginger.

 Why does ginger garlic paste turn green?